-In 2015, after learning about the Amparo, Almaden commenced a process to voluntarily cancel approximately 7,000 ha of its Original Concessions, including the area covering the Ejido Lands, to assure the Ejido that Almaden would not interfere with the Ejido Lands, and to reduce Almaden's land holding costs.
+In 2015, after learning about the Amparo, Almaden commenced a process to voluntarily cancel approximately 7,000 ha of its Original Concessions, including the area covering the Ejido Lands, to assure the Ejido Tecoltemi that Almaden would not interfere with the Ejido Lands, and to reduce Almaden's land holding costs.

-Almaden divided the Original Concessions into nine smaller concessions, which included two smaller mining concessions which overlapped the Ejido Lands (the "Overlapping Concessions") (see Figure 2 below) and then voluntarily cancelled the Overlapping Concessions (see Figure 3 below - which shows only the "New Concessions").
+Almaden divided the Original Concessions into nine smaller concessions, which included two smaller mining concessions which overlapped the Ejido Lands (the "Overlapping Concessions") (see Figure 2 below) and then voluntarily cancelled the Overlapping Concessions (see Figure 3 below - which shows only the New Concessions).
 The applicable Mexican mining authorities issued the New Concessions and accepted the abandonment of the Overlapping Concessions in May and June of 2017 after the issuance of a court order.

-Figure 2: New and Overlapping Concessions
+Figure 2: New and Overlapping Concessions, based on 2017 EVIS study

-Figure 3: New Concessions.
+Figure 3: New Concessions, based on 2017 EVIS study

-In June 2017, the Ejido Tecoltemi, the complainant in the Amparo, filed a legal complaint about the court order leading to the New Concessions, and on February 1, 2018, the court reviewing the complaint ruled the Ejido's complaint was founded, and sent the ruling to the court hearing the Amparo.
+In June 2017, the Ejido Tecoltemi, the complainant in the Amparo, filed a legal complaint about the court order leading to the New Concessions, and on February 1, 2018, the court reviewing the complaint ruled the Ejido Tecoltemi's complaint was founded, and sent the ruling to the court hearing the Amparo.